PPgp/bayesTFR/Uncertainty_Annual_Readme.md

 Anyone interested in this part could email me for details.

-### Faster Version for bayesTFR with uncertainty
-With the new version of the code, users could run **run.tfr.mcmc** at a fast speed.
-For 3 chains with 62000 iterations each without parallel, it will take at most 1.5 days to finish running.
-For example, with the following data input with name **tfr_raw_v1.csv**,

 ## More to come
-- Email me for for requirements
+- Email prliu@uw.edu for for requirements